yuvalmGS/gigaspaces-wiki-jekyll/xap100/interactive-api-guide.markdown

 # Deploying the Data Grid

-The Data grid can be deployed from command line, from the web management tool or via an Administration API.
+The Data Grid can be deployed from command line, from the web management tool or via an Administration API.
 In this tutorial we'll use the command line.
-Start a command line, navigate to the product's `bin` folder and run the following command:
+Start a command line, navigate to XAP `bin` folder and run the following command:

 {% inittab %}
 {% tabcontent Unix %}